Prostate Artery Embolization (PAE) in Los Angeles

 What is Prostate Artery Embolization?

-Prostate artery embolization (PAE) is a minimally invasive treatment for symptomatic benign prostatic hyperplasia (BPH).
+Prostate artery embolization is a minimally invasive treatment for symptomatic benign prostatic hyperplasia (BPH).
 PAE can help relieve lower urinary tract symptoms, including urinary incontinence, irritative voiding symptoms, increased urinary frequency, urgency, and painful urination.

 The procedure is performed by a vascular and interventional radiologist, usually in collaboration with your urologist.
 The prostate artery embolization procedure works by embolizing (blocking) the blood vessels that supply the prostate.
 This is accomplished by threading a catheter to the prostate artery through a tiny puncture in your arm or in your leg using real-time imaging.
 Once in position, microscopic beads are injected through the catheter into the prostate artery, blocking blood flow to the prostate.
 Following the procedure, the prostate shrinks, relieving BPH symptoms [1].